Jagadhatri (TV series): Development

 In September 2025, Zee TV announced a new series titled Jagadhatri, Sonakshi Batra and Farman Haider as the main lead.

 Casting

 Sonakshi Batra was confirmed to play female lead, Jagadhatri.
 Farman Haider was selected to portray the male lead, Shivay.
-Geeta Tyagi to join the show as Rekha.
+Geeta Tyagi joined the show as Rekha.
 Sayantani Ghosh was cast as Maya.
+Esteemed actor Suhita Tatte joined the cast as Aaji, Jagadhatri's grandmother.
+In July 2026, Mishmee Das joined the show to essay SSP Jahnvee, Jagadhatri's classmate.
+In August, Kanan Malhotra joined the cast to essay Minister Aarav Patil.
+In September 2026, Mona Vasu joined the show as ACP Geetha Ahlawat.